 While Paulson derives more than 50% of its revenue from underwriting activities, it also engages in general brokerage activities by buying and selling investments for retail investors.
 Among the brokers or registered employees at its Wall Street address, there are currently seven individuals with at least 3 or more public disclosures in the Central Registration Depository (CRD) known as BrokerCheck, a national database that tracks the background and disciplinary history of stockbrokers and other financial professional concerning customer complaints, regulatory or criminal events, and other financial disclosures (such as personal bankruptcy or tax liens).
 This is significant, because, according to FINRA, most brokers have a clean history, with approximately 4% having been subject to at least one customer complaint, but only less than 0.41% with 3 or more BrokerCheck complaints.
 Paulson’s Wall Street office alone employs seven such individuals with 3 or more disclosures.
 But this is only scratching the surface.

-Taking a deeper dive, five of these financial professionals have 8 or more BrokerCheck disclosures, with several having double digit complaints, including Andre Pierre Davis with 18 such disclosures.
-Any investor who has assets invested with these seven financial professionals should thus have internal alarm bells going off:
+Taking a deeper dive, four of these financial professionals have 8 or more BrokerCheck disclosures, with several having double digit complaints, including Andre Pierre Davis with 18 such disclosures.
+Any investor who has assets invested with these six financial professionals should thus have internal alarm bells going off: